xulingjing88/WSMA/README.md

 # Weakly Supervised Multimodal Affordance Grounding for Egocentric Images
 ## code
 PyTorch implementation of our paper's method is coming soon.
+The code includes both training and testing code.